top of page

 • Become involved by helping write on your district/state curriculum or standard development teams

-• If you are not required to use state or district standards, consider using the SHAPE America Standards and their corresponding Grade Level Outcomes
+• If you are not required to use state or district standards, consider using the SHAPE America Standards which were just revised in 2024

 • First-year PE teachers should find a mentor teacher and establish a relationship with that person to help develop a solid yearly plan as well as answer questions about their daily lesson planning